TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

 ***The file is space-delimited and can have many more covariates.
 Users have the flexibility to use the set of covariates in the regenie command-line above.***

-### 3. Example script using SAIGE

-### 4. List of variables to provide in the summary statistics for each sex specific GWAS
+### 3. List of variables to provide in the summary statistics for each sex specific GWAS
 **SNP**:	SNP label for the variant	Identifier from the annotation file.
 Example: rs693 (chr2:7819; chr:pos:A1:A2)

 **CHR**:	Chromosome on which SNP resides	Numeric for chromosomes 1-22.
 Example:	1